himalayanelixir/Alexa-Motor-Control/README.md

 ## <a name='Example'></a>Example

 Got this code working with a convertible bed.
-The full video can be found here: <https://youtu.be/vljLdq9bu4k>.
+The full video can be found here: <a href="<https://youtu.be/vljLdq9bu4k" target="_blank"><https://youtu.be/vljLdq9bu4k</a>.

 <p align="center">
   <img src="https://raw.githubusercontent.com/himalayanelixir/alexa-pi-motor-control/master/docs/alexa-pi-motor-control.gif">